 Authenticate to Grepr REST APIs

-By default, most endpoints in the Grepr REST API are restricted and cannot be accessed until enabled.
-The exception is the POST /v1/triggers
+By default, most endpoints in the Grepr REST APIs are restricted and cannot be accessed until enabled.
+To enable access, you must have credentials provided by the Grepr support team.
+You then use these credentials to obtain an access token for API authentication.

 endpoint to create external triggers.